fronori/uniqlr/README.md

 # To do...
 na.action is not supported, yet.
 Any other recommended functionality?
 Feel free to let me know.
-My twitter account: @fronori
+My twitter: [@fronori: https://twitter.com/fronori]